 With 42 hotels in Carlsbad, tourism is a major industry in terms of employment and economic impact.
+It is also a major contributor to city revenue, through transit occupancy tax and sales tax generation.
 Below are several indicators reflecting the health of the city's tourism economy.

-Hotel Occupancy (Source: Smith Travel Reports, September 2022 Report)
+Hotel Occupancy (Source: Smith Travel Research, December 2022 Report)

 Throughout 2022, hotel occupancy more closely matched 2019 levels.
-However, 2022's summer peak lagged 2019 levels slightly.
-Occupancy caught up in September (72%), which eclipsed September 2019 levels (70%).
-The impacts of inflation and a potential recession could hamper tourism globally, but Carlsbad is well-positioned as a destination that will could see strong tourism through a recession.
+Occupancy averaged 63.8% in the fourth quarter, which slightly lagged the fourth quarter of 2019 (64.8%).
+The impacts of inflation and a potential recession could hamper tourism globally, but Carlsbad is well-positioned as a destination that could see strong tourism through a recession.
 Baseline comparison is 2019, as it represents normal conditions.

-Hotel Average Daily Room Rate (Source: Smith Travel Reports, September 2022 Report)
+Hotel Average Daily Room Rate (Source: Smith Travel Research, December 2022 Report)